What Closed Since February, and Where the Money Moved

 Common Application Issues

-**Reimbursement timing.** Most USDA grants are reimbursement-based.
-The gap between spending and reimbursement is typically 60-120 days.
-A $250,000 grant requires having $250,000 in working capital available before any reimbursement arrives.
-Applicants should model the cash flow impact before applying. **NRCS state-level ranking.** NRCS programs are ranked at the state level, and each state sets its own criteria based on local resource concerns.
+Reimbursement timing.
+Most USDA grants are reimbursement-based.
+The gap between spending and reimbursement is typically 60-120 days, so a $250,000 grant requires having that working capital available before any reimbursement arrives.
+Model the cash flow before applying.
+NRCS state-level ranking.
+NRCS programs are ranked at the state level, and each state sets its own criteria based on local resource concerns.
 The same application can produce different outcomes in different states.
-State NRCS offices publish their ranking criteria and will share current priorities on request. **Value-Added Producer Grant track selection.** Planning grants ($75K) fund feasibility studies.
-Working capital grants ($250K) require a completed feasibility study or business plan.
-Submitting a working capital application without a prior study is a common reason for rejection.
-If you have not completed a feasibility study, apply for the planning track first. **Product of USA labeling rule.** As of January 1, 2026, "Product of USA" labeling requires the animal to be born, raised, and slaughtered domestically.
-Domestic producers meeting this standard can use AMS marketing grants to fund labeling and marketing around the new differentiation. **Budget uncertainty for Rural Development programs.** The FY2026 budget request proposed eliminating rural business grants, ReConnect broadband, and Community Facilities grants.
-Congress is restoring funding, but final appropriations remain unsettled.
-Programs funded through annual appropriations (rather than mandatory Farm Bill spending) face the most uncertainty.
-Offices with obligated funds from FY2025 continuing resolutions are still processing applications.
-For related context, see our infrastructure funding guide.
+State NRCS offices publish their ranking criteria and will share current priorities on request.
+Value-Added Producer Grant track selection.
+Planning grants fund feasibility studies.
+Working capital grants require a completed feasibility study or business plan.
+Submitting a working capital application without a prior study is a common rejection reason.
+If you have not completed a feasibility study, apply for the planning track when the next cycle opens.
+SAM.gov registration.
+New registrations take two to four weeks to process, and federal applications cannot be submitted without an active registration.
+For the June and July NIFA deadlines above, this is the single most common way applicants get locked out.

 Next Steps by Applicant Type